casper-network/docs-archive/part-a/02-naive-blockchain.md

 ### Encoding of stakes

-Main assumption is that a global state encodes (among other things) the "weights map" - an mapping of validators to their voting power.
+Main assumption is that a global state encodes (among other things) the "weights map" - a mapping of validators to their voting power.
 So, mathematically, we expect the existence of a function which assigns to every global state a function mapping validators to their weights:
 $$
 weights–map: GS → Int^{ValidatorId} \\
 weights–map(gs): ValidatorId → Int